-Very Good P Poor t Was JU FBTZ UP VOEFSTUBOE, without too much jargon?
-1 2 3 4 3 t %JE JU DPOUBJO UIF JOGPSNBUJPO you wanted? (see below) 1 2 3 4 3 t Was JU XFMM MBJE PVU, TP UIBU ZPV DPVME find the sections you wanted?
-1 2 3 4 3 t OWFSBMM, IPX EJE ZPV SBUF UIF CPPLMFU 1 2 3 4 3 Are there any issues not covered in this booklet which you would like to see?
+Very Good F Poor Was it easy to understand, without too much jargon?
+1 2 3 4 3 Did it contain the information you wanted? (see below) 1 2 3 4 3 Was it well laid out, so that you could find the sections you wanted?
+1 2 3 4 3 Overall, how did you rate the booklet?
+1 2 3 4 3 Are there any issues not covered in this booklet which you would like to see?
 (NB.
 School items can be found in the School Prospectus) Do you have any other suggestions for improving the layout of the booklet?
 Do you have any suggestions for improving the admission process or for policy changes?